julzaza/wildwitchherbs/_posts/2025-07-13-folk-fertility-rituals.md

 When conception came or when the season of trying had passed, the bundle was buried in the earth, returning the prayer to the land.

-These bundles were considered living amulets - small spirits who walked with the woman.
+These bundles were considered living amulets, small spirits who walked with the woman.

 For a full guide to the plants of Old Europe traditionally used in fertility magic, see
 - **[Fertility Herbs for Women](/fertility-herbs-for-women-old-world/)**